Spain has few ways to pressure Argentina over YPF

 Private companies, both domestic and foreign, have long been cowed by Fernandez and Kirchner, who have publicly called for boycotts or launched tax investigations against companies that got on the wrong side of their government.

-The Argentinian government even has an enforcer, Domestic Commerce Secretary Guillermo Moreno, who personally calls company executives to warn them to keep down prices of products and to limit purchases of foreign currency.

-(Additional reporting by Andres Gonzalez, Eric Holmberg in Brussels, Tom Miles in Geneva and Helen Popper in Buenos Aires; Editing by Julien Toyer, Giles Elgood and Peter Graff)
+The Argentine government even has an enforcer, Domestic Commerce Secretary Guillermo Moreno, who personally calls company executives to warn them to keep down prices of products and to limit purchases of foreign currency.
+(Additional reporting by Eric Holmberg in Brussels and Helen Popper in Buenos Aires; Editing by Julien Toyer and Giles Elgood)